wingolab/wingolab.github.io/people.md

 ### Eleanor A. Sharp

-Ellie examined patterns of inheritence among families with young-onset AD as part of Emory's [SURE program](http://www.cse.emory.edu/projects/students/sure.html) in the summer of 2012.
+Ellie examined patterns of Inheritance among families with young-onset AD as part of Emory's [SURE program](http://www.cse.emory.edu/projects/students/sure.html) in the summer of 2012.
 She is currently a medical student at the University of Virginia School of Medicine.